DeanoPHP/msp-2/README.md

 [Click here to view the live website](https://deanophp.github.io/msp-2/)

 ## Overview
-Movie Explorer is an interactive web application that allows users to search and discover popular movies, TV shows, and actors/actresses.
-With a user-friendly interface, the application provides a seamless experience where users can click on any item to view detailed information about it.
-This includes descriptions, ratings, cast lists, and more.

-This project connects to The Movie Database (TMDb) API to fetch and display recent movies, TV shows, and actor/actress information.
+ScreenQuest is a dynamic and visually clean movie website that leverages The Movie Database (TMDB) API to display movie information.
+This document provides an overview of the website's structure, functionality, and design elements.

 ## User Experience (UX)